William Fox (politician)

 Sir William Fox KCMG (20 January 1812 – 23 June 1893) was the second premier of New Zealand and held that office on four occasions in the 19th century, while New Zealand was still a colony.
 He was known for his confiscation of Māori land rights, his contributions to the education system (such as establishing the University of New Zealand), and his work to increase New Zealand's autonomy from Britain.
 He has been described as determined and intelligent, but also as bitter and "too fond" of personal attacks.
-Different aspects of his personality are emphasised by different accounts, changing mainly due to the reviewers' political beliefs.
+Different aspects of his personality are emphasised by different accounts.

 Early life

-Fox was born on 20 January 1812 at 5 Westoe Village in South Shields, then part of County Durham, in north-east England, and baptised on 2 September of that year.
-His family was a relatively successful one.
-He was educated initially at Durham School and then at Wadham College, Oxford.
-His activities for several years after graduating are a mystery: some speculate that he was not in England.
+Fox was born on 20 January 1812 at 5 Westoe Village in South Shields, then part of County Durham, in north-east England, and baptised on 2 September of that year; he was the son of the Rev. George Townshend Fox, a deputy lieutenant of co.
+Durham.
+He was educated initially at Durham School and matriculated at Wadham College, Oxford, in 1828, graduating B.A.
+1832 and M.A. (by seniority) 1839.
+His activities for several years after graduating are a mystery.

 In 1838 he studied law in London.

-Shortly after qualifying to practice as a lawyer, Fox married Sarah Halcomb.
-The couple decided that they would immigrate to New Zealand, joining an increasing number of other colonists.
-Upon his arrival in Wellington Fox's legal qualifications were recognised, but there was little work, and so he supplemented his income by writing for local periodicals.
+He was called to the bar at the Inner Temple in 1842.
+Shortly after that he married Sarah Halcomb.
+The couple decided that they would emigrate to New Zealand.

+Upon his arrival in Wellington, Fox's legal qualifications were recognised, but there was little work, and so he supplemented his income by writing for local periodicals.
 Fox lost the right to practice as a lawyer when, in 1843, he refused to swear an oath that he considered "degrading".
 This event forced him to focus almost entirely on writing and journalism.
+That year, following the death of Arthur Wakefield, Fox was appointed local agent for the New Zealand Company at Nelson.